jainy/local_assembly_nonreferenceTE/README.md

-Using parallel to speed up the script
+Total run time of the above script depends on the number bams, as the number of bams to analyse increases the run also increases.
+If you are dealing multiple bam files please follow the steps described below to speed up the process.

 Step 1:
  The  --file (the file containing coordinates and individual)  is split to multiple files using the script called 'splitfile_for_parallel_individuals.pl'.
 Please type 'perl scriptname -h' to see the usage of the script.